noahsug/card-auto-battler/README.md

 # Card Auto Battler

+effects implemented

+- bleed: 0,
+- extraCardPlays: 0,
+- dodge: 0,
+- strength: 0
+- damage
+- repeat
+- effect based on player value

+archtypes implemented

+- strength - multihit, double strength, applies strength twice
+- bleed - multihit, repeat, dmg for each bleed
+- low hp - self damage, 50% lifesteal when < 50% health
+- heal -
+- trash
+- growth - play another card, perm +1 dmg each time played

+TODO: trash card text, would restructure card effect targeting make things simpler?

-- simple card effects
+## simple card effects

-  - ✅ play card twice
-  - ✅ play next card
-  - ✅ dodge next dmg
+- gain 1 strength each turn
 - reduce all dmg to 1 next turn
+- gain dodge whenever you deal more than X damage
+- dmg for each card played this turn

-- archtypes
+## archtypes

 - buff stacking (next dmg card is played twice, +2 dmg, applies bleed for each dmg, 2x damage, 25% lifesteal, etc)
 - ✅ bleed (hit 3 times, bleed 2, hit for each bleed, dmg causes bleed, 2x bleed)
 - growth (+1 dmg each time played, +1 multihit each time played, heal +1 each time played, add X to deck)
 - shuffle (+1 dmg for each card played this turn, +1 multihit for each shuffle, shuffle cards and play a card)
 - many cards (1 dmg for each card in deck/discard)
 - trash (add X to deck that trashes when played, trash 2 play 2, dmg for each trashed card, opponent trashes all cards played next turn, trash = heal 1)
 - random (random debuff, random events have multihit)
 - card selection (embeds in 2nd card picked - multihit 1, +2 dmg, always played first)
 - low health (X when < 50% health - life steal, multihit, self damage, bleed self, +1 strength when dealing self damage, when < opponent health do X)
 - high health (heal 4, regen 3, blessed +X health when restoring health, lifesteal, deal 50% of healed dmg, multihit when health > 10)
 - non-damaging cards (non-damaging cards have play another card, non-damaging have +3 heal, no damage can be delt until your next turn)
 - block (3 block - stops X damage then block is reduced by X, deal dmg = to block, 2x block, multihit when block > 10)

-- relic reward screen
+## relic reward screen

 - 25% life steal while HP is lower than 50%
 - upgrades are 2x more likely to be seen
 - play first each battle twice
 - deal one dmg at the end of your turn
 - always get an upgrade option each card selection
 - Jesus Take the Wheel: card selections made for you at random, double your max HP (you can still pick relics)
 - more relics
 - more enemies
 - more selectable characters